apoorvdarshan/resume-codes/SERVER_SETUP.md

 ## Overview

-This server-side component handles secure PayPal payment processing with the client_secret.
+This server-side component handles secure Razorpay payment processing with the key_secret.

 ## 🔧 Quick Setup